Go to Homepage

 If a tan – and sand – is all you want, drive across to the island's west coast to Moalboal's quiet White Sand Beach.
 Yes, it is white and natural, as God intended.
 Moalboal is around a three-hour drive from Mactan through scenic hill roads with wonderful views of the coastline and the neighbouring island of Negros.

 Panagsama Beach has small chalets and restaurants though the beach has been wrecked by breakwaters jutting into the sea.
-A lovely spot to break journey here for lunch (or a stay) is Hannah's Place.
-Hannah's is a comfortable spot fronting the ocean with a charming open-sided thatch-roof restaurant that does crêpes, pastas and even Indian curries.
-Dives are arranged through Sea Quest Dive Center (www.seaquestdivecenter.net) at around US$30 for one dive (boat plus equipment, including tank with air, and weight-belt) with boat transfer and divemaster.
+A lovely spot to break journey here for lunch (or a stay) was Hannah's Place.
+Hannah's was a comfortable spot fronting the ocean with a charming open-sided thatch-roof restaurant that did crêpes, pastas and even Indian curries.
 Quo Vadis Beach Resort is another comfortable garden option with pool, kids' facilities and a choice of deluxe rooms (with aircon and bathroom) or cottages (fan and balcony).
 Try their Arista Restaurant for German/Filipino nosh.

 Cebu beach, Badian Island

 Some of the best views to be had are from the bathtub.
 Rooms have a CD player (CDs are available from the library) but no TV (there is one in the clubhouse).
+But you can stay connected with the free in-room WiFi.
 There are coffee and tea-making facilities and a minibar.
 Laundering a shirt is a steal.
 Bring all your laundry along.
 An attractive feature here is the Badian Natural SPA with thalasso, offering massages, facials and other treatments.
-The one-hour "Island Paradise Massage" combining Indian Ayurvedic, Chinese and Thai techniques is US$60.
+The one-hour "Island Paradise Massage" combining Indian Ayurvedic, Chinese and Thai techniques is US$75.
 The resort offers a freshwater swimming pool and extensive dive and watersports facilities.
-The Badian Dive Center follows PADI standards and offers a "discover scuba diving program" for US$110.
+The Badian Dive Center follows PADI standards and offers a "discover scuba diving program".
 Dives in the area range from beginner (Coral Gardens) to experienced (Sunken Island between Cebu and Negros).
+Also check out their specialty courses including night diving, underwater navigation and underwater photography classes.
 There are as many as 15 dive locations within a half hour boatride from Badian Island Resort.
-A single outing for a certified diver, with boat, tank, and weight, is US$42.

 Cebu City Hotels, Shopping and Nightlife